eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ## Customizing the kubernetes deployment

-Besides configuring OpenSearch itself, the operator also allows you to customize how the operator deploys the opensearch and dashboards pods.
+Besides configuring OpenSearch itself, the operator also allows you to customize how the operator deploys the OpenSearch and dashboards pods.

 ### Data Persistence